Dayaan Cassiem

-Abdud Dayaan Cassiem (born 1 December 1998) is a South African field hockey player.
+Abdud Dayaan Cassiem (born 1 December 1998) is a South African field hockey player who plays as a forward for the South Africa national team.
 He competed in the 2020 Summer Olympics.

 He attended Bishops Diocesan College and graduated a few years ago.
-His brother Mustapha Cassiem also is an international hockey player.
+His brother Mustapha also is an international hockey player.

 International career

 He was named the best player at the 2021 Men's Indoor Africa Cup.